• Skip to Content

 • Jeongsub Choi - Ph.D.
 (Rutgers)

-Assistant Professor, Management Information Systems
+Management Information Systems and Supply Chain

-Admissions for 2025-2026
+Admissions for 2027-2028

-The Admissions Committee is made up of faculty teaching in the M.S. in Business Data Analytics Program.
-The committee members are looking for individuals who have an interest and demonstrated aptitude in quantitative and analytical domains.
-The committee takes a holistic approach to the admission process and will consider the following factors:
+The Admissions Committee is made up of faculty teaching in the M.S. in Applied AI and Data Analytics Program.
+The committee members are looking for individuals who have an interest and demonstrated aptitude in quantitative and analytical domains and reviews applications holistically admitting students based on strength of their admissions application and potential to succeed in this program.

 • Work or additional experience in the following areas – business intelligence, business analytics, data mining, data warehousing, database management, computer science, programming, web development, web analytics, risk management and related fields – are considered favorably.

-The Admissions Committee reviews applications on a rolling basis, and students admitted to the program may begin in the fall semester.
+The Admissions Committee reviews applications on a rolling basis, and students admitted to the program may begin in the fall or spring semester.
 Please visit this program’s webpage to learn more about the specific application deadlines and other important information.
 Students may also contact the John Chambers College of Business and Economics Graduate Programs Office for assistance at (304) 293-5505.

 Major Code: 2159